Lead life-changing adventures while mentoring volunteer summer staff

 Each Summer Intern who completes the full term of summer camp will receive a $1,000 stipend at the end of summer.
 Your time and energy is valuable, and this is a small way to say "thank you" for sharing your talents at Camp Bighorn.

 Just as God invited you to join Him in ministry, you can invite others to do the same.
-In addition to the $1,000 stipend, Summer Interns have able to raise support.
+In addition to the $1,000 stipend, Summer Interns are able to raise support.

 Food Service Interns Needed